Webhooks Overview

 Always verify signatures

 Without signature verification, anyone could send fake events to your endpoint.
-Use crypto.timingSafeEqual() to prevent timing attacks during comparison.
+Use crypto.timingSafeEqual() with equal-length hex buffers to prevent timing attacks during comparison.

 Retry Policy